IPad 2: History

 The iPad 2 was announced at the Yerba Buena Center for the Arts on March 2, 2011.

 Apple sent invitations to journalists on February 23, 2011, for a media event on March 2.
 On March 2, 2011, CEO Steve Jobs unveiled the device at the Yerba Buena Center for the Arts, despite being on medical leave.
-Upon the announcement of the iPad 2, the original iPad was discontinued from sales online and at Apple authorized retail stores.
+Upon the announcement of the iPad 2, the original iPad was discontinued from sales online and at physical Apple Stores and authorized resellers.

 Apple began selling the iPad 2 on its website on March 11, and in its U.S. retail stores at 5 pm local time on that date.
 Many stores in major cities, such as New York, sold out within hours.
 Online shipping delays had increased to three to four weeks on Sunday and four to five weeks by Tuesday.

 The iPad 2 was released internationally in 25 other countries on March 25, 2011.
 The countries included Australia, Austria, Belgium, Canada, Czech Republic, Denmark, Finland, France, Germany, Greece, Iceland, Italy, Ireland, Hungary, Luxembourg, Mexico, Netherlands, New Zealand, Norway, Poland, Portugal, Spain, Sweden, Switzerland, and the United Kingdom.

 The April 29, 2011 release date for Japan was postponed due to the earthquake and tsunami which struck the nation on March 11, 2011.
 The iPads were delayed due to the NAND flash storage chip used in the iPads being created by Toshiba, which was affected by the earthquake and tsunami thus resulting in the suspension of operations for an indefinite period of time.
 The slowdown caused analysts to downgrade Apple's stock.

 The iPad 2 was later released in Hong Kong, India, South Korea, Singapore, Philippines, Malaysia and other countries including Japan on April 29, 2011.
 It was then released in numerous other nations which include China, Estonia, Thailand, Brazil, Russia and Taiwan on two major release dates, May 6 and 27.

 The 32 and 64GB models were discontinued on March 7, 2012, upon the introduction of the third generation iPad.
 The 16GB Wi-Fi and 16GB Wi-Fi + 3G models were discontinued on March 18, 2014.